 For some important core courses, refresher modules may be offered during vacations for students' benefit.
-Students who got a low grade earlier in the course, may be allowed to enroll in these and based on their performance in the refresher module, their grade may be improved by at most one letter grade.
+Students having C- or a lower grade earlier in the course, may be allowed to enroll in these courses.
+Based on their performance in the refresher module, their grade may be improved by at most one letter grade (i.e. improvement from F to D, D to C, and C- to B-).
 Decision regarding whether these modules are to be offered during vacation and whether they may be used for grade enhancement will be taken every year.
 As with a grade change, this grade improvement will be approved and authorized by Chairman, Senate.